mebusy/notes/dev_notes/AI_CS188_MDP.md

 ### Computing Actions from Q-Values

-What about Q-Values ?
-Q-Values is kind of weird.
+On the other hand, Q-Values is kind of weird, they are really nice for this purpose.
+Because if instead of giving you the values, somebody gave you the optimal Q values, it would be really, really easy to select actions.

 ![](../imgs/cs188_mdp_compute_action_from_q_values.png)